7thLucas/full-app-6a2da-0ac3f-4711/_doc/product-overview.md

 10. **"Why This System Is Worth Millions" Section** — Narrative section educating buyers on the scale of risk ISI prevents, anchored in enterprise AI failure costs and governance gap analysis.

+11. **Governance Audit Tool** — Live AI output evaluation endpoint (`/governance-audit`).
+Any user can submit an AI output and receive an instant ISI verdict: verdict (approved/flagged/blocked), compliance score, severity rating, assessment, and recommended action.
+Functions as a live product demonstration and pre-sales proof-of-value tool.

 ## Revenue Model

 | Stream | Mechanism | Target Buyer |